pierophp/laravel-queue-manager/README.md

 ### Config

-At the queue_manager.php config file you can:
+At the queue_manager.php config file you can configure:

 | Field | Description |
 | --- | --- |